mknx/smarthome/plugins/udp/index.md

    class_path = plugins.udp
 </pre>

-smarthome.conf
+items.conf
 --------------

 ### udp_listen
-You could specify the `udp_listen` attribute to every item in your smarthome.conf.
+You could specify the `udp_listen` attribute to every item in your items.conf.
 The argument could be a port or ip:port and a list of both.
 <pre>
 ['test']
     [['item1']]